RoyalUr/RoyalUr-Analysis/README.md

 # 🎲 The Royal Game of Ur Analysis
-This repository is dedicated to the technical analysis of [The Royal Game of Ur](https://en.wikipedia.org/wiki/Royal_Game_of_Ur).
+This repository is dedicated to the technical analyser of [The Royal Game of Ur](https://en.wikipedia.org/wiki/Royal_Game_of_Ur).

 The Royal Game of Ur is an ancient Sumerian board game discovered by Sir Leonard Woolley in a